Abhyankar's conjectures in Galois theory: Current status and future directions: The lifting problem, the local lifting problem, and the Oort conjecture

 \begin{conj} If $G$ has a cyclic $p$-Sylow subgroup, then for any $G$-extension $k[[z]]/k[[t]]$, the KGB obstruction is the only obstruction to lifting. \end{conj} Notice that Conjecture \ref{aCmyconj} would imply that $D_{p^n}$ is a local Oort group for \emph{odd} $p$.

-Similarly to Question \ref{aQcyclicsylow}, we may ask: \begin{question} Is every GM-group a weak local Oort group? \end{question} An positive answer to Question \ref{aQGM} would show, for instance, that every $p$-group is a local Oort group.
+Similarly to Question \ref{aQcyclicsylow}, we may ask: \begin{question} Is every GM-group a weak local Oort group? \end{question} A positive answer to Question \ref{aQGM} would show, for instance, that every $p$-group is a weak local Oort group.

-\begin{question} What can we say about the versal deformation ring of a given $G$-extension $k[[z]]/k[[t]]$? \end{question} Question \ref{aQoortdef} in the case $G = \ints/p$ is the subject of \cite{BM:df}, although they are only able to give a complete explicit description when the jump in the higher ramification filtration is $1$.
+\begin{question} What can we say about the versal deformation ring of a given $G$-extension $k[[z]]/k[[t]]$? \end{question} Question \ref{aQoortdef} in the case $G = \ints/p$ is the subject of \cite{BM:df}, although the authors of \cite{BM:df} gave a complete explicit description only when the jump in the higher ramification filtration is~$1$.
 Note that this is an interesting question, even when the given extension is not liftable to characteristic zero.
-For instance, might the extension be liftable to characteristic $p^{\ell}$ for some $\ell$?
+For instance, might the extension be liftable to characteristic $p^{\ell}$ for some $\ell$ (i.e., might it lift to some $G$-extension $A[[z]]/A[[t]]$ where $A$ is a local artinian ring of characteristic $p^l$ with residue field $k$)?
 The paper \cite{CM:rr} of Cornelissen and M\'{e}zard states that, if the extension is \emph{weakly ramified} (i.e., has trivial second higher ramification group), then liftability to characteristic $p^2$ is equivalent to liftability to characteristic zero.